top of page

 Parallel Circuits

-In a parallel circuit, the total current for the circuit equals the sum of current in each parallel branch.
+In a parallel circuit, the total current for the circuit equals the sum of currents in each parallel branch.
 In the example to the right, the total current from the batteries equals the sum of current flowing through each resistor.

 ITotal = IR1 + IR2 + IR3